 LADBS Methane Testing Agency Roster-List

 The LADBS Methane Testing Agency Roster List is part of a larger alphabetical list of official companies that have certifications to work on behalf of the Los Angeles Department of Building and Safety (LADBS).
 The ongoing certification program is organized by the LADBS, and maintains compliance procedures and operating standards for each company acting on their behalf.
 Additionally, the list includes each company’s primary contact information.
 Moreover, the roster includes each certification and license number, license type, and expiration date.
 Lastly, the roster also includes various types of agency licenses, other than methane testing companies.
 For instance, the list additionally includes companies that perform: welding performance tests; soil lab testing; concrete testing; and more.
 Updated November 13, 2023.

 The LADBS Roster is in Alphabetical Order

 Viewers should know the LADBS Roster lists companies in alphabetical order.
 As a result, there is no preference in order.
 The companies simply beginning with the letter “A” are on the first page.
-However, this is NOT an order of preference.
-For example, Geo Forward, Inc. is one of the leading providers of methane soil testing in the City of Los Angeles.
-Consequently, Geo Forward, Inc. is displayed on page 12 of the LADBS Methane Testing Agency Roster list due to the alphabetical ordering.
+This is NOT an order of preference.

 What to Look For

 Due to the alphabetical order of this list, best practices suggest a broader approach to finding companies, as opposed to referring to those on just the first page.
 In fact, some of the most reputable firms (also with the best prices) start with letters other than “A.” As a result, these highly regarded companies tend to be found within the middle pages.
 So the best results are likely to come from scrolling through all the agencies within the list during the bidding phases of work.
-You can also use the “Control + F” to search the term “Methane Field Testing” to find each of the companies offering this service.
+You can also use the “Control + F” tool to search the term “Methane Field Testing” to find each of the companies offering this service.
 And it shouldn’t take more than a minute to go through them all.